abhinaypandey02/sociocube/apps/web/app/blogs/content/start-ugc-journey.md

 ## Step 3: Build Relationships with Influencers 💥

 Influencers are the best at generating UGC because they’re experts at creating content that resonates with their audience.
 Connecting with influencers is easy when you’re using the right platform.
-At [SocioCube](https://sociocube.com), influencers can showcase their content and connect with brands in just a few clicks. 🌍
+At [Sociocube](https://sociocube.com), influencers can showcase their content and connect with brands in just a few clicks. 🌍

 Want to partner with influencers for UGC?
-[Register now](https://sociocube.com/register) on SocioCube, and get started today! 🚀
+[Register now](https://sociocube.com/register) on Sociocube, and get started today! 🚀

 ---